Scalable {\delta}-Level Coherent State Synchronization of Multi-Agent Systems in the Presence of Bounded Disturbances: Protocol design

-In this way, we recursively established that \eqref{ttg3b} is bounded for $i=1,\ldots,k$ and, as noted before, this implies that $\rho_i(t)$ is constant for large $t$ and $i=1,\ldots, k$ which contradicts are assumption that some of the $\rho_i$ are unbounded.
-This completes our lemma. \end{proof}
+In this way, we recursively established that \eqref{ttg3b} is bounded for $i=1,\ldots,k$ and, as noted before, this implies that $\rho_i(t)$ is constant for large $t$ and $i=1,\ldots, k$ which contradicts our assumption that some of the $\rho_i$ are unbounded.
+This completes our proof. \end{proof}

-\begin{remark} It is easy to show that measurement noise that converges to zero asymptotically will not affect synchronization since, eventually, it will be arbitrarily small.
-However, if we have arbitrary measurement noise that is bounded, for instance, $|v_i(t)|<V$, then it is very obvious that one can never guarantee synchronization with an accuracy of less than $2V$.
-Bounded measurement noise (with upper bound $V$) in our argument will impose a lower bound on $d$ (and hence on $\delta$) to avoid that in the worst case the scaling parameter will converge to infinity.
-This will create completely different arguments and results.
-In particular, our aim was to find protocols that do not depend on a specific upper bound for the disturbances.
-With measurement noise, both the choice of $d$ in the protocol as well as the accuracy of our synchronization will depend on the upper bound $V$. \end{remark}